What’s the cost of insurance for an old house?

 Insurance and money expert

-Last Updated 26 SEPTEMBER 2022
+Last Updated

 Will the age of my house affect my home insurance?

 When you get a home insurance quote, you’ll be asked the date your house was built.
-Other factors, some of which are related to age, can also affect the cost of your insurance.
+Other factors, some of which are related to age, could also affect the cost of your insurance.
 These include:

 • Your postcode

-• The cost to rebuild your home – insurance providers will always request the rebuild cost for your home.
+You’ll be asked for the rebuild cost of your home.
 This is the cost of rebuilding it from scratch, not its market value.
-If your home is an older or listed building, rebuild costs are likely to be higher, because the materials required will be more expensive.
+If your home is an older or listed building, rebuild costs are likely to be higher, because the materials needed will be more expensive.

 • The risk of subsidence